ZacheryWagner/ARDemos/README.md

 #### Reflectins
 * [Adding Realistic Reflections to an AR Experience](https://developer.apple.com/documentation/arkit/camera_lighting_and_effects/adding_realistic_reflections_to_an_ar_experience)
 * [ARKit by Example — Part 4: Realism - Lighting & PBR](https://blog.markdaws.net/arkit-by-example-part-4-realism-lighting-pbr-b9a0bedb013e)

+### Note
+There are much better practices for managing models and AR Sessions.
+The production code this eventually became has a totally refactored architecture.
+I do not recommend using this as a reference for learning AR.
+Proprietary assets have been removed for the privacy of my former place of employment.
+As a result this will likely not run.